Expand Menu

 Preserving the Guardians: The Legionnaire Statues of Union Station

 As anyone who has ever visited Union Station in Washington, D.C., knows, the station and all who travel through it are overlooked by 46 massive plaster statues which were modelled after ancient Roman soldiers, also called Legionnaires.
-These statues have graced the station since being installed in 1913, after having been hand-carved by Louis Saint-Gaudens starting in 1906.
+These statues have graced the station since being installed in 1913, after having been hand-cast by Louis Saint-Gaudens starting in 1906.
 In 1906, Louis Saint-Gaudens was contracted to create plaster statues, to complement the architectural style of the building.
-He carved 46 Roman soldiers by hand, which were installed in 1913, and are still in place today.
+He designed 46 Roman soldiers and made them with cast plaster and a sand finish with up to 7 different micas, a unique method to imitate the surrounding stone, which were installed in 1913, and are still in place today.

 Born in New York City in 1984, Louis Saint-Gaudens was the brother of famed sculptor Augustus Saint-Gaudens; both brothers were prominent members of the Beaux-Arts generation.
 In addition to the Legionnaires at Union Station, Louis also sculpted work that resides at the Boston Public Library, the Brearly School, the U.S. Customs House (in New York), the Metropolitan Museum of Art, and elsewhere.